 Demonstrating your impact

 Projects working within the arts and criminal justice sector need to effectively demonstrate their impact through evaluations and the collecting of evidence.
 Funders and commissioners are particularly interested in evidence about arts projects and what they achieve.
-A sound evidence base helps to promote the arts as an essential tool, rather than a pleasant add-on.
+A sound evidence base helps to promote the arts as an essential tool, rather than an ‘add-on.’
 Additionally, collecting information helps your organisation to continually improve and innovate in how you meet the needs of service users.

 Here are some resources that can support you to demonstrate the effectiveness of your work: